Optimizing for low Volume Topics – What To Do When There is Little to No Search Volume

 What if your topic doesn’t have any monthly search volume?

-This is a common issue most an SEO Agency encounters if a business happens to be “too niche,” or maybe if the service is brand new to the marketplace.
+This is a common issue every SEO Agency encounters if a business happens to be “too niche,” or maybe if the service is brand new to the marketplace.
 You can’t have search volume if no one knows what your business is in the first place.
 So the question remains: how can you stimulate SEO results without any search volume?

 We’re going to break down five ways to craft a starting point for your content development, even without high-volume keywords.